pulcher/ignite-learning-paths-training-aiml/aiml10/workshop-content/workshop-task3.md

 # Run the Azure Function Locally

-1. Download the [InvoiceReaderSkill](../src/InvoiceReaderSkill) code found in this repo in [Visual Studio Code](https://code.visualstudio.com/) (make sure the [Azure Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack) are installed).
+1. Download the [InvoiceReaderSkill](../src/InvoiceReaderSkill) code found in this repo and open in [Visual Studio Code](https://code.visualstudio.com/) (make sure the [Azure Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack) are installed).

-2. Add a `local.settings.json` file to the folder with the following contents:
+2. Add a `local.settings.json` file to the InvoiceReaderSkill folder with the following contents:

 ```json
 {